f4ruq/PROJECT-510/README.md

-This project is a simple messaging system built using C++ and ZeroMQ.
+This project is a messaging system built using C++ and ZeroMQ.
 The main purpose is to improve my skills in multithreading, socket communication, and synchronization.

 Bu proje, C++ ve ZeroMQ kullanılarak geliştirilmiş basit bir mesajlaşma sistemidir.